mansiajain462/Medication-reminder-/README.md

 # Medication-reminder-
 It will basically keep a track of your schedule on your medicines and remind you to take it Medication_-Reminder_-For_The-_Elderly The Medication Reminder App is a user-friendly application designed to help individuals manage their medication schedules effectively.
-The app provides a graphical user interface (GUI) using the Tkinter library in Python, making it accessible and easy to use. my name is divyum saini i have created this project under vityarthi flipped course .
+The app provides a graphical user interface (GUI) using the Tkinter library in Python, making it accessible and easy to use. my name is MANSI MANEKAR i have created this project under vityarthi flipped course .

 Project Requirements